MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

-I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
+I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 (III John 1:9)

 We have traveling ministries today.
 They are termed “evangelists.”
 Some of them are true men of God.
 Numerous others are hirelings, going from church to church for profit, entertaining the saints.
 Traveling “concert artists” who “book performances” have no place among the remnant of warrior-saints who are desirous of following the Holy Spirit.

 Perhaps the greatest conceptual issue to arise as we seek the development of ministry by the Spirit of God will be the understanding of the difference between the role of elder, and the gifts and ministries of the Body.
 It may be noted that while the apostles established elders in the various cities, elders are not listed among the ministries and gifts given to the Body of Christ.

 The ministry of pastor-teacher is so close to that of elder it would be difficult to separate the two.
 The pastor is a shepherd.
 He is to lead the flock beside the quiet waters of God’s rest and guard against the wolves who would enter among the believers in order to destroy them.
 He teaches the Word of God, and demonstrates the Word by his godly example.